robertwilkinson9/ts-reserve-assets/cypress/e2e/ra/README.md

 rabook4.cy.ts - checks API for second item rabook5.cy.ts - adds remaining 4 items
-rabook6.cy.ts - checks that the exhausted bucket button is no longer displayed rabook7.cy.ts - checks API for all book items
+rabook6.cy.ts - checks that the exhausted bucket button is no longer displayed rabook7.cy.ts - checks API for all items